Proton Pump Inhibitors (PPIs) / Steroids / Biologics / Procedures

 Treatment plans may include dietary changes, medication, procedures, or a combination of these.
-Avoiding certain foods may be the only treatment needed for some people.
+An elimination diet (avoiding certain foods) may be the only treatment needed for some people.
 However, this approach doesn’t work for everyone.
 It’s not always effective, it can be frustrating to stick to a diet, and it can be hard to get all of the necessary nutrients.
-Medication and procedures may help when diet changes aren’t a good fit.
+Medication and procedures may help when dietary therapy isn’t a good fit.

 Several types of medication can boost your quality of life and treat EoE symptoms like difficulty swallowing and food impaction (when food gets stuck in the esophagus).
 People with this condition may be able to take proton pump inhibitors (PPIs), steroids, or biologics.